-- Each academic quarter contain approximately eleven (11) class weeks.
+- Each academic quarter contains approximately eleven (11) class weeks.

 - Nine courses are offered each academic quarter.

-- Each course carries the academic value of three 3 semester hours credit.
+- Each course carries the academic value of three 3 semester hours of credit.

 - 72 courses are required to complete the program of study at Southwest.